dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 #endif
 ```

-The line `__attribute__((preserve_access_index))` at the top of `vmlinux.h`, tells the compiler to emit BPF CO-RE (Compile Once – Run Everywhere) relocation information for every struct field your eBPF program accesses into your eBPF object file.
+The line `__attribute__((preserve_access_index))` at the top of `vmlinux.h`, tells the compiler to emit BPF CO-RE (Compile Once – Run Everywhere) relocation information (into the output binary) for every struct field your eBPF program accesses into your eBPF object file.

 And the `clang attribute push` ensures this applies to all struct definitions until the matching `clang attribute pop` at the bottom of the file.

-In other words, when you reference a field (like `filename` in the examples in `ebpf-labs-advances/lab2/trace.c` file) from a kernel struct, the compiler doesn’t just hardcode its offset.
+In other words, when you reference a field (like `filename` in the examples in `ebpf-labs-advanced/lab2/trace.c` file) from a kernel struct, the compiler doesn’t just hardcode its offset.
 Instead, it records metadata—like the field’s name, type, offset, and parent struct.

 ```c [trace.c] {3,6}
 SEC("tracepoint/syscalls/sys_enter_execve")